 1, 2, 3 Times! | Multiseason Foliage and Flora in the Garden

 Just as there are four seasons to the year, there are four seasons to gardening—each season featuring plants with unique characteristics to make them stand out in the landscape.
 This should be taken into consideration when planning a landscape design for your garden.
+You may hire a landscape contractor to help you plan and build a beautiful landscape in your property.

 The brilliantly colored foliage combined with the ripening fruits and berries of autumn make for one last display of color before the more austere landscape of winter settles in.
 Then bare, deciduous trees fade into the background, their skeletons taking up less space in the landscape, while evergreens fill it out, taking center stage.
 Spring, the time of rebirth in the garden, brings something new every day.
 And then, there is summer, which relies on interesting foliage and plants that bloom repeatedly in the hotter months to make the garden a colorful and exciting destination.